wp-plugins/ezinearticles-wordpress-plugin/readme.txt

 7. When you have everything working, you will be able to submit an article.

 == ChangeLog ==

+= 2.0.3 =

+* When installing the plugin it checks to make sure the api can be reached.
+If it cannot the plugin will still install, but it will warn the user.

 = 2.0.2 =